The Laidly Worm of Spindleston Heugh: Synopsis

 Later in the story, the prince returns and, instead of fighting the dragon, kisses it, restoring the princess to her natural form.
 He then turns the witch-queen into a toad and becomes king.

 Variants

 The ballad was first published in 1778 in a compilation of folk songs.
-The ballad was said to have been transcribed by the Reverend Robert Lambe, the Vicar of Norham, from a manuscript "made by the old mountain-bard, Duncan Frasier, living on Cheviot, A.D.
-1270", although it is probable that Lambe wrote it himself, drawing on local stories.
+The ballad was said to have been transcribed by the Reverend Robert Lambe, the Vicar of Norham, from a latin manuscript "made by the old mountain-bard, Duncan Frasier, living on Cheviot, A.D.
+1270", although is now thought to have been a forgery by Lambe, drawing on local stories.
 In Joseph Jacob's version, the dragon Princess Margaret is appeased by putting aside seven cows for her per day.
 The prince, her brother, hears of it and comes for her despite his stepmother's attempt to keep him away.

 The first studio recording of the ballad was sung by Owen Brannigan.
 The version sung was arranged by Vilém Tauský as an abridged narrative, having 10 verses as opposed to the original's 38 verses.